DMouayad/DUNE/DISCLAIMER.md

 by YouTube, YouTube Music, or Spotify.
 Any trademarks, logos, or brand names displayed within DUNE are the property of their respective owners.

+By using DUNE:

+- You consent to utilizing the songs and other content exclusively for personal, non-commercial purposes and in accordance with all applicable laws and regulations.
-By using DUNE, you agree to the terms and conditions outlined in this disclaimer.
-If you do not agree with any part of this disclaimer, we kindly ask you to refrain from using the application.
+- You agree to the terms and conditions outlined in this disclaimer.

+If you do not agree with the aforementioned conditions, we kindly ask you to refrain from using the application.